 - Canola or vegetable oil for frying

-- Prepare the marinade for the chicken.
-Whisk together 1/2 cup water with 1/2 cup sugar until sugar dissolves.
+- Prepare chicken marinade.
+Whisk together water with sugar until sugar dissolves.
 Add remaining ingredients (vinegar, fish sauce, garlic, chili).
 Add chicken and stir to coat.
-Marinate for at least 4 hours and up to overnight.
+Marinate for 1 hour.

-- Heat the oil for frying to 350 degrees F.
+- Heat frying oil to 350 degrees F.

-- Gently place some of the chicken pieces into the hot oil and fry until golden brown on all sides.
-Once the chicken is cooked, remove from oil and let drain on a paper-towel lined plate.
+- Fry chicken until golden brown on all sides.
+Remove with a slotted spoon and drain on a paper-towel-lined plate.
 Repeat with remaining chicken.